levigutt/mouse-chording/readme.md

 ## todo

 - [x] move each platform version to separate directory
-- [ ] refactor mac version to follow similar logic as the others, and remve hyper-key setup
+- [ ] refactor mac version to follow similar logic as the others, and remove hyper-key setup
-    - set up new binding to toggle chording
 - [ ] figure out how to only grab mouse buttons (branch `grabdevice`) on linux